Go to Homepage

 The historic building housing the jail

-Havelock Island's beach number 7 (beaches are numbered rather than named) or "Radhanagar Beach" is a long, curved sweep of sugar-white sand, lapped by turquoise water and rimmed by forest.
+Havelock Island's beach number 7 or "Radhanagar Beach" is a long, curved sweep of sugar-white sand, lapped by turquoise water and rimmed by forest.
 Inland, it is like a piece of rural India, cast adrift in the sea.
 Boats depart on the four-hour journey from Phoenix Bay Jetty in Port Blair to Havelock on Tuesday, Wednesday, Friday, and Saturday.
-The government ferry leaves Port Blair for Havelock Island, at 1.30pm and arrives at Havelock Island at 3.45pm.
-The ferry leaves Havelock Island at 2pm and arrives in Port Blair at 6pm.
+The ferry leaves Port Blair for Havelock Island, at 6am and 8am (with one afternoon departure as well) and takes two hours and fifteen minutes to arrive at Havelock Island.

 Andaman Islands number 7 beach